CampagneLaboratory/variationanalysis-apps/genotype-pytorch-tensors/Readme.md

 **What does this app do?**

-Extract Chromosomes from BAM alignments
+Load the vectorized genotype information from a [Goby](http://campagnelab.org/software/goby/) alignment and write them in the VEC format.

 **How does this app work?**

-Using the _export-genotype-tensors_ script from [variation analysis](https://github.com/CampagneLaboratory/variationanalysis), this app loads the vectorized genotype information files.
+Using the _export-genotype-tensors_ script from [Variation Analysis](https://github.com/CampagneLaboratory/variationanalysis), this app loads the vectorized genotype information from a Goby alignment and generates genotype calls in the VEC format.
 Most of the computation is executed in parallel with GNU parallel.
 The app run inside a Docker image for an improved reproducibility of the results.

 **What data are required for this app to run?**